iherman/PubManifest/README.md

 - The [[generate_internal_representation]] function, implementing the processing algorithm itself and resulting in a class implementing the [[PublicationManifest]] interface;
 - The [[process_manifest]] function, a wrapper of around the combination of the two previous functions to provide a single entry point.

-There is also a rudimentary CLI implemented in the separate [runner](modules/_tests_runner_) module.
-That is for testing only.
+There is a rudimentary CLI implemented in the separate [runner](modules/_tests_runner_) module for testing only.
+There is also a [“webview”](https://iherman.github.io/PubManifest/docs/index.html) where the user can upload, or type in, manifests and see the resulting data structure.

 ## Implementation specificities